LinkIdol/crypto-girl-collection/README.md

 The spirit of Water Margin not only represents the chivalrous spirit advocated by the Chinese nation since ancient times, but also dares to challenge authority and dare to resist.
 It is just like the challenge of blockchain technology to the real world.

-### 3.Why do you choose CryptoHero?
+### 3.Why do you choose CryptoGirl?

 The generation after 90s all had a fond memory of trading water margin cards.
 Nowadays, based on smart contract technology, you can really have him!
 Get back the hero of your childhood.

-### 4.The meaning of CryptoHero
+### 4.The meaning of CryptoGirl

-The generation of CryptoHero is based on blockchain finance.
+The generation of CryptoGirl is based on blockchain finance.
 Blockchain technology is considered as the subversive core technology of the next generation after the steam engine, electricity and Internet.
 If steam engines release people's productivity, electricity solves basic human needs, and the Internet completely changes the way information is delivered, then blockchains, as machines for building trust, could drastically change the way in which human social value ​​are transmitted.
 The future of blockchain finance may change the pattern of traditional economy and usher in a new financial era.

 ### 5.How to purchase?